plagroen/Nightwatch/README.md

 -----------------
 This project is not even in its infancy, it's still only being conceived. <br/>
 The chances of this ever coming to fruition are slim, at best.
 Be advised that any effort you may put in will likely be in vain. <br/>
+As of yet, most of the code are snippets and bits from tutorials.
 That said, any contributions and/or suggestions are welcome.

 Overview
 --------